steambros/llBookmarklet/README.md

 For an easy Drag'n'Drop installation please visit the &nbsp; [» Project Page] (http://steambros.github.io/llBookmarklet/).

-Manual installation in your in your browser:
+Manual installation in your browser:

 1. Create a new bookmark.
 2. Choose any name for your bookmark.